Hand Washing Testing Methods for Food Safety

 - The incidence of outliers (data that cannot be explained) is much lower.

 We’ve put together an entire guide to help you understand and begin ATP testing for handwashing at your facility:

 ASTM E1174 or "Glove Juice Test" Methodology

-Meritech has conducted 30+ efficacy studies in a 3rd party, FDA-certified lab utilizing the ASTM (American Society of Testing and Measures) method for hand hygiene testing that is mandated by the FDA in the Guidelines for Healthcare Hand Hygiene TFM.
+Meritech has conducted 30+ efficacy studies in a 3rd party, GLP-certified lab utilizing the ASTM (American Society of Testing and Measures) method for hand hygiene testing that is mandated by the FDA in the Guidelines for Healthcare Hand Hygiene TFM.
 The ASTM E1174 methodology is the only standard in the United States for validating hand hygiene effectiveness.

 ASTM E1174 uses the “Glove Juice Test Methodology” which is administered in a controlled environment that minimizes the variables that affect skin hygiene testing.
 During a hand hygiene validation process using an ASTM E1174 or Glove Juice Method, sterile gloves are put on the subject after their hands have been exposed to high levels of pathogens.
 A solution is then added to the gloves for sampling that tells us the concentration of pathogens on the subject’s hands.
 The hands are then washed using the chosen hand hygiene methodology and the test is performed again to determine pathogen reduction.
 You can see an example of this sampling procedure in the video below:

 Unfortunately, while this is one of the most common and best test methodologies for handwashing validation, it cannot be performed with any level of accuracy in a “field” environment such as in a food processing facility because not all environmental factors can be controlled as they are in a lab.
 This is why we recommend the ATP testing methodology described above for handwashing validation within facilities.

 Finger press / Agar plate testing for hand hygiene efficacy